Cold Brew Coffee Ratio Formula

 They are very different preparation-wise and flavor-wise.

-There are two main methods for making cold brew coffee and both can be done in the comfort of your home.
+There are two main methods for making cold brew coffee, and both can be done in the comfort of your home.

 The two methods are:

-Immersion being the more user-friendly method.
+Immersion is the more user-friendly method.

 Additionally, these two methods produce a cold brew with noticeable differences in flavor and body.